yohanespradono/magento-service-data-generator/README.md

-# magento-data-api-generator
+# Magento Service Data Interface And Data Implementation Class Generator
-Generates Magento Service Data API and implementation Getters and Setters.
+Generates Magento service data interface files and the implementation data class files including the setters and getters.

 ## Description
 Are you tired having to create Magento data interface files and the implementation files over and over again?
 I am too.